ayush51/tutorial/tutorial.md

 <a href="surflystart"> Click to start a Surfly session!</a>
 ```

-This will add a link to your website which visitors will click in order to start a Surfly session.
+As can be seen from the link below, this will add a link within your website which visitors will click in order to start a Surfly session.

 ![The end result](https://raw.github.com/surfly/tutorial/master/screens/Surflystart_anchor.png)